ih810/Dropbox_Submit/readme.md

 # This is the Fully Traumatizing Web Drop file thinggy

 ## aka FTWD
+Please npm install in your terminal before you start the server
+nodemon main.js in your terminal to start the server

 ### Get started
 ![upload](./upload.png)
 click on choose file to select the file you want to upload